jidongxiao/CSCI1200-DataStructures/hws/06_inverse_word_search/README.md

+**Special Note 1: For this assignment, we will not deduct points if you use data structures which have not been learned in this class.**
+**Special Note 2: A correct program does not necessarily pass all the test cases for this assignment, as Submitty may let you fail a test case if your program is not fast enough or consumes too much memory.**

 # Homework 6 — Inverse Word Search Recursion

 In this homework we will build an inverse word search program using the techniques of recursion.